silvae86/silvae86.github.io/_pages/teaching/slides/docker/basics/index.md

 - .good[**Flexibility**]
 	- Practically any application can be containerized
 - .good[**Lightweight**]
-	- Containers share the host Kernel, without virtualizing an OS for every application, saving resources
+	- Containers share the host Kernel, without virtualizing an OS for every application, saving a LOT of resources when compared to using Virtual Machines
 - .good[**Portability**]
 	- Ensures portability of execution environment on any machine
 	- Application, pre-requisites and dependencies are packaged together